pymodbus-dev/pymodbus/doc/source/client.rst

 Pymodbus makes all standard modbus requests/responses available as simple calls.

-Using Modbus<transport>Client.register() custom messagees can be added to pymodbus, and handled automatically.
+Using Modbus<transport>Client.register() custom messages can be added to pymodbus, and handled automatically.

 .. autoclass:: pymodbus.client.mixin.ModbusClientMixin